larry-athey/boilermaker/Instructions/Usage-Tips.md

 ### The SCR vs SSR Debate

 There really is no sense in trying to prove one is better than the other because they both do the same thing, just at different speeds.
 SCRs run hotter because they are turning the power on and off 60 times per second in the USA _(50 times per second in most other countries)_.
 This heat is what eventually leads to the failure of an SCR, moreso than overloading one.
 An SSR will also fail from too much heat because it's really not any different than an SCR when you look at what's inside of one.

+The main complaint I see about SSRs is that the cheap Chinese ones are mislabeled, claiming that an SSR-40DA is actually only a 15 amp SSR.
+Even if that's the case, the only way that it will fail is if its guts get too hot because they burn themselves open.
+If you attach it to a large heatsink and use a fan to remove heat from it, then it will handle 40 amps just fine.
+The problem comes from them being attached to one of those tiny heatsinks or none at all, and no fan cooling.